MMA Bold Predictions for 2018: What's Next for Conor, Ronda, Brock & UFC on TV?

 During normal years, trying to predict the future of mixed martial arts is a fool's errand.

-If the last 12 months have proved anything, it’s that the impossible can and will happen in combat sports.
-For evidence of this phenomenon, one must look no further than Aug.
-26’s boxing match between Floyd Mayweather Jr. and Conor McGregor.
+If the last 12 months have proved anything, it's that the impossible can and will happen in combat sports.
+For evidence of this phenomenon, one must look no further than the boxing match between Floyd Mayweather Jr. and Conor McGregor on Aug.
+26.

 First considered just a pipe dream, it turned into one of the biggest pay-per-view events of all time.

-With that in mind, here are the Bleacher Report MMA team’s best guesses about what to look for during 2018.
+With that in mind, here are the Bleacher Report MMA team's best guesses about what to look for in 2018.

 Prediction: UFC Re-Ups TV Deal with Fox and Leaves Us All in Misery.